 All estates are different, so we are happy for you make that initial call, or email us, and ask us any questions about your particular situation.

-You should check to see whether the deceased person had a prepaid funeral account so that you can contact that funeral director and arrange the funeral.
+You should check to see whether the deceased person had a prepaid funeral account or a funeral bond so that you can contact that funeral director and arrange the funeral.
 Otherwise, you can select any funeral director you wish.

 In the initial stages after a person has died the funeral director will provide you with the most helpful advice on matters such as: